amqp-node/amqplib/doc/channel_api.md

 Returns a promise which will either be resolved with an open `ChannelModel` or rejected with a sympathetically-worded error (in en_US).

+##### Heartbeating

+If you supply a non-zero period in seconds as the `heartbeat` parameter, the connection will be monitored for liveness.
+If the client fails to read data from the connection for two successive intervals, the connection will emit an error and close.
+It will also send heartbeats to the server (in the absence of other data).

 ## `ChannelModel(connection)`